edelsonc/array_viewer/README.md

-# array_viewer
+# pyctarr
-A simple solution to visualizing `numpy` arrays while scripting. `array_viewer` uses `matplotlib` to create simple heatmaps of 2D `numpy` arrays.
+A simple solution to visualizing `numpy` arrays while scripting. `pyctarr` uses `matplotlib` to create simple heatmaps of 2D `numpy` arrays.

 ## Installation
-Currently `array_viewer` is not on PyPI, so the quickest way to install it is to fork this repository and install locally.
+Currently `pyctarr` is not on PyPI, so the quickest way to install it is to fork this repository and install locally.
 This is done by navigating to the repository locally on your computer and typing

 ```
 $ pip install .